joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6896965/2025/12/18/fabregas-senegal-diao-afcon-squad-news/

 **Truth Social Parent to Merge With Nuclear Fusion Firm in $6 Billion Deal**\
-`The deal would be a total transformation for Trump Media & Technology Group, the social media and crypto company in which President Trump holds a large stake.`\
+`Trump Media & Technology Group, the social media and crypto company in which President Trump holds a large stake, said it would help develop a “utility-scale fusion power plant.”`\
 https://nytimes.com/2025/12/18/business/trump-media-tae-technologies-fusion-power-deal.html

 **UWCL draw: Arsenal to face Chelsea if they win play-off game**\